Documentation

 Sanctum

-If you have ever tested Laravel Sanctum through Postman, you have already faced a typical "problem" associated with how Laravel Sanctum works: having to make a request to /sanctum/csrf-cookie before logging in.
+If you have ever tested Laravel Sanctum - SPA mode, through Postman, you have already faced a typical "problem" associated with how Laravel Sanctum works: having to make a request to /sanctum/csrf-cookie before logging in.
 Routesy solves this easily by allowing you to define authentication aspects based on "Sanctum", where you must specify the data used for it:

 Sanctum setting